Marek-Chalabis/Stock-buyer-microservices/README.md

 This is done by connecting separate services into one network.
 (services should be in different repos but for readability they are under one repo):

+- [Reporter](reporter): The core of the project, connects all services and enables trades manually or by a bot

+- [Stock Screener](stock_screener): Microservice responsible for stock creation

+These microservices will be changed or adjusted to reporter logic.

 - [Aum server](aum_server): Microservice responsible for splitting trade shares

 - [Fill server](fill_server): Microservice responsible for creating fill trades